Superman vs. The Amazing Spider-Man: The Battle of the Century: Publication history

 The original edition lists no editor, with the splash reading: "Presented by: Carmine Infantino and Stan Lee"; this was changed to "Edited by" in a 1991 reprint.
 Conway in 2009 said he "did the actual editorial work" (meaning "proofing, supervision of production, supervision of art and lettering and coloring").
 Neal Adams redrew the major Superman figures.
 Inker Dick Giordano recalled: "[T]he pages were sent to [Giordano and Adams' studio] Continuity and were mostly left on my desk... and Neal took it upon himself to redraw the Superman figures without telling me that he was going to do it.
 I didn't complain, but I also never mentioned it to anyone at the time and I never spoke of it until now... mostly out of respect for Ross and his work".

 John Romita Sr. drew some Marvel character faces and did some Spider-Man alterations in chapter two.
 Giordano's assistant, Terry Austin, inked backgrounds, except for three pages of the five-page "Prologue 3", on which Bob Wiacek inked backgrounds.

-Though it is not considered canon, bits of the story have been glimpsed in some of Marvel's other titles: